brandostrong/ActuarialCalc/README.md

 5. Click "Calculate" to get the result
 6. View the amortization/payment schedule by clicking "Show Amortization Table"

+### Bond Calculator

+1. Select the bond type (regular or callable)
+2. Enter the face value, coupon rate, and redemption value
+3. Enter the yield rate and number of periods
+4. For callable bonds, add call dates and prices
+5. Click "Calculate" to get:
+   - Bond price
+   - Premium/discount status
+   - Book value amortization schedule
+   - Cash flow visualization

 ### Formula References

 The application includes a comprehensive set of formula references with explanations for:
+- Bond pricing and valuation
 - Present and future value formulas
 - Interest rate conversions
 - Increasing and geometric annuities